cwrucutter/snowmower_localization/README.md

 * **DONE** Code up the equations for the system model.

+* Account for omega in denominator in F function.

 * **DONE** Write tests for system f.

 * Write tests for system F